Lehman Bros., Liquidity, Austerity, COVID-19, and the Inevitable Rise of John Maynard Keynes

 Without doubt, all economies will be affected, some less, some more severly so.
 As usual, funds will step in with the bill (plus interest) handed over to the tax payer.
 As usual, tax payers will be expected to pay twice, once by repaying the funds (with interest), once by oblieging to the fallout of austerity policies restricting public spending (without any interest for what may be left).
 The expectation being that, when liquidity is only established, turnover will recover in volume, the obvious gap between both meant to be bridged by interest rates artifically kept low to funnel private liquidity and/or loans into investments.

 However, this will be different.
 Not only will economies be affected in a much broader way, not just this or that sector and others suffering from subsequent fallout, it’s about economies and volumina in turnover as a whole.
 And it will be about the general state of labor and employment, as well.
 However, austerity isn’t an option any more.
 Having seen how these policies have left the affected societies without the most crucial of options, namely managing the threshold, and more fallout from this still to be seen in the future, there’s no way to reduce public infrastructure as it has been the “golden way” of the past.
 A microeconomic perspective on macroeconomics won’t help.
-As night fell, the night-watchmanstate has gone to sleep, as well, resulting in a common nightmare.
+As night fell, the night-watchmanstate has gone to sleep, as well, resulting in a collective nightmare.

 What will be needed, is an eye on economic turnover first.
 Not only to help economies to recover, but especially to allow for the public funding of infrastructure.
 Infrastructure can’t be a second or third thought anymore.
 As a bonus, public spendings in infrastructure may serve as a multiplier, as well.
 Luckily, this isn’t the first time, we’ve seen a comparable situation and there are already answers to those questions, which are still to be posed.
 Namely it’s a specific perspective on correlations in turnover, liquidity, labor and interest.
 It’s actually an answer, which had been widely accepted, regardless of the respective position in the political spectrum, in the period from after the war right into the 1970s, the exact period, the wealths of nations as we know them had been established.
 In other words, we’ll have to re-evalute the teachings of John Maynard Keynes.
 There is no way that the current spendings can be answered by austerity.
 As infrastructure and workers are coming closer and closer to what is known as Grenzschaden (liminal damage), there is no way to somehow magically replenish the exhausted system by austerity meassures.
 This time, spendings have to be followed by spendings, until the system has recovered sufficiently to provide the necessary infrastructural expenditures on its own.
 There is no way around this.
 If interest rates may affect accumulated wealths, well, be it.
 Because, this time, we can’t afford to protect small percentages of the accumulated wealth of few by general spending (as well as adding to this by extra interest), while waiting for the mythical trickle down effect.
 This isn’t going to be the Lehman crisis again.
 Everywhere, where this kind of medicine had been prescribed in the past, the respective system has been driven against a wall already.
 A wall, which may not to be argued with, because, it’s nature.
 Nature, which is still the grim sovereign over what is still human hubris.
 Nature, which has sent us a reminder of its crown.